News Ticker

 Ads

-At only 10 years of age, the son of Cleveland Cavaliers’ LeBron James is turning more than just heads.
+A t only 10 years of age, the son of Cleveland Cavaliers’ LeBron James is turning more than just heads.
 LeBron James Jr. basketball prowess came to the attention of basketball fans and college basketball coaches and scouts after a video of him surfaced on the internet.
 From the video, it’s clear that the youngster is following into his father’s footsteps as he can shoot and pass a whole lot better than almost all kids his age.
 Now, a number of colleges have started expressing interest in offering him scholarship.

 During an interview with a Detroit radio station, LeBron Sr. expressed his dissatisfaction with the whole college sponsorship.
 In his view, ‘recruiting 10 year old kids should be considered a violation.’
 In addition to this, he believes that there need to be rules against schools that try to track young children.
 Though he claims to have got letters and scholarship offers from college coaches, he didn’t mention the names of the colleges behind this heinous courtship.